 He has served on board of the Criminal Justice Institute and represented Arkansas for the Regional Organized Crime Information Center.
 He also was the Chairman of the Arkansas Chief’s Association Legislative Committee.

-Director Lane currently serves as the Chairperson of the Arkansas Alcohol and Drug Coordinating Council; Serves on the Arkansas Prescription Monitoring Program Advisory Board; and the National Community Anti-Drug Coalitions of America.
+Director Lane currently serves as the Chairperson of the Arkansas Alcohol and Drug Coordinating Council, serves on the Arkansas Prescription Monitoring Program Advisory Board, the National Community Anti-Drug Coalitions of America (CADCA) National Board, and the Region IV representative of the National Association of State Alcohol and Drug Abuse Directors.
 He is an active member of the Arkansas State Working Group for Prescription Drug Abuse Prevention and received the 2012 Marie Interfaith Leadership Award for his work in this area.